a-nihad/ChanceUp/README.md

-# Kuri Wallet
+# ChanceUp

-Welcome to Kuri Wallet!
+Welcome to ChanceUp!

-Kuri Wallet is a revolutionary raffle system that lets you win prizes immediately and pay them back in smaller, manageable installments.
+ChanceUp is a revolutionary raffle system that lets you win prizes immediately and pay them back in smaller, manageable installments.
 Imagine winning a dream vacation but spreading out the cost over time, just like an installment plan.

-Built with React, Kuri Wallet provides a seamless user experience with cutting-edge features:
+Built with React, ChanceUp provides a seamless user experience with cutting-edge features:

 ## Features